MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 ### Scene Understanding sample scene

 In Unity, use the Project Explorer to open the scene file in `Examples/Experimental/SceneUnderstanding/Scenes/SceneUnderstandingExample.unity` and press play!

+> [!IMPORTANT]
+> When using the Mixed Reality Feature Tool or otherwise importing via UPM, please import the Demos - SpatialAwareness sample before importing the Experimental - SceneUnderstanding sample due to a dependency issue.

 The scene demonstrates the following: